SeafoodStudios/Staples/docs/debugmaclinux.md

   echo 'export PATH="$HOME/Library/Python/3.11/bin:$HOME/.local/bin:/Library/Frameworks/Python.framework/Versions/3.11/bin:/usr/local/bin:/opt/homebrew/bin:/usr/bin:$PATH"' >> ~/.zshrc; \
 fi && source ~/.zshrc
 ```
 2. If you are still experiencing issues, you may not have Python 3.11 installed.
-To fix this, you can either run this command (fill in your path) or [download Python 3.11](https://www.python.org/downloads/release/python-3111/).
+To fix this, you can either run this command (fill in your path) or [follow the instructions](https://github.com/SeafoodStudios/Staples) on the main page carefully, because it provides a Python installation link (if you scroll to the bottom of the provided Python page; it may be hidden).

 For MacOS:
 ```